Facial fat grafting (Autologous Fat Transfer to the Face)

-Fat transfer is a surgical procedure that involves relocating fat from one area of the body to another to restore volume where it has diminished.
+Fat grafting is a surgical procedure that involves relocating fat from one area of the body to another to restore volume where it has diminished.
 The procedure may offer benefits for both the donor site and the treated area.
 Studies suggest that a percentage of the transferred fat may survive long term, although individual results can vary.

-Common areas treated with fat transfer include the cheeks, nasolabial folds, and marionette lines.
+Common areas treated with fat graft include the cheeks, nasolabial folds, and marionette lines.
 This method can be an alternative to implants, with its own risks and benefits that should be discussed during a consultation.

 Fat can be harvested from the donor site of your choice, these include:

-• Lower abdomen or tummy area
+• Lower abdomen

-• Upper abdomen or tummy area
+• Upper abdomen

 • The flank area